 It brings us to an essential question: what is a growth marketer?
 A growth marketer is a professional who can examine a business’s performance and work towards enhancing core metrics.
 In simpler words, growth markets are focused on eliminating obstacles to improve customer experience and engagement.

-In 2020, marketers need to cultivate a much broader set of skills that goes well beyond marketing and advertising.
+In 2020, marketers needed to cultivate a much broader set of skills that goes well beyond marketing and advertising.
 They are responsible for encompassing a wide array of corporate expertise and domains.
-So, a growth marketer is a professional with a broad knowledge that spans across various corporate areas and a marketing specialization.
+So, a growth marketer is a professional with a broad knowledge that spans various corporate areas and a marketing specialization.

 Here’s everything you need to know: